Blacksmith: Iron Age

 Concurrent with the advent of alphabetic characters in the Iron Age, humans became aware of the metal iron.
 However, in earlier ages, iron's qualities, in contrast to those of bronze, were not generally understood.
 Iron artifacts, composed of meteoric iron, have the chemical composition containing up to 40% nickel.
 As this source of this iron is extremely rare and fortuitous, little development of smithing skills peculiar to iron can be assumed to have occurred.
 That we still possess any such artifacts of meteoric iron may be ascribed to the vagaries of climate, and the increased corrosion-resistance conferred on iron by the presence of nickel.

 During the (north) Polar Exploration of the early 20th century, Inughuit, northern Greenlandic Inuit, were found to be making iron knives from two particularly large nickel-iron meteors.
 One of these meteors was taken to Washington, D.C., where it was remitted to the custody of the Smithsonian Institution.

 The Hittites of Anatolia first discovered or developed the smelting of iron ores around 1500 BC.
 They seem to have maintained a near monopoly on the knowledge of iron production for several hundred years, but when their empire collapsed during the Eastern Mediterranean upheavals around 1200 BC, the knowledge seems to have escaped in all directions.

 In the Iliad of Homer (describing the Trojan War and Bronze Age Greek and Trojan warriors), most of the armor and weapons (swords and spears) are stated to have been of bronze.
 Iron is not unknown, however, as arrowheads are described as iron, and a "ball of iron" is listed as a prize awarded for winning a competition.

 The events described probably occurred around 1200 BC, but Homer is thought to have composed this epic poem around 700 BC; so exactitude must remain suspect.

-When historical records resume after the 1200 BC upheavals and the ensuing Greek Dark Age, iron work (and presumably blacksmiths) seem to have sprung like Athena, fully-grown from the head of Zeus.
-Very few artifacts remain, due to loss from corrosion, and re-use of iron as a valuable commodity.
-What information exists indicates that all of the basic operations of blacksmithing were in use as soon as the Iron Age reached a particular locality.
-The scarcity of records and artifacts, and the rapidity of the switch from Bronze Age to Iron Age, is a reason to use evidence of bronze smithing to infer about the early development of blacksmithing.
+The historical record during the Late Bronze Age Collapse is very inconsistent.
+Very few iron artifacts remain from the early Iron Age, due to loss from corrosion and re-use of iron as a valuable commodity.
+However, all of the basic operations of blacksmithing were in use by the time the Iron Age reached a particular locality.
+The scarcity of records and artifacts, and the rapidity of the transition from Bronze Age to Iron Age, is a reason to use evidence of bronze smithing to infer about the early development of blacksmithing.